-Table 3 Recommended Fit Conditions for Straight I-Girder Bridges
+Table 3 Recommended Fit Conditions for Straight I-Girder Bridges minus the total dead load deflections.

-(including Curved I-Girder Bridges with L/R in all spans ≤ 0.03)
+(including Curved I-Girder Bridges with L/R in all spans ≤ 0.03)1

-Square Bridges and d Skewed Bridges up t o 20 deg Skew
+Square Bridges a nd Skewed Bridges up t o 20 deg Skew

 Recommended Acceptable Avoid

-Any span length A None
+Any span length A ny None

-Skewed Bridges with Skew > 20 deg and I ${ m S}$ $\leq$ 0.30 +/-
+Skewed Bridges with Skew > 20 deg and d I S ≤ 0.30 +/-

 Recommended Acceptable Avoid

 Any span length TDLF or SDLF NLF

-Skewed Bridges v with Skew > 20 deg and 1 I S > 0.30 +/-
+Skewed Bridges with Skew > 20 deg and d I s > 0.30 +/-

 Recommended Acceptable Avoid

 Span lengths up to 200 ft +/- SDLF TDLF NLF

 Span lengths greater than 200 ft +/- SDLF TDLF & NLF

-Table 4 Recommended Fit Conditions for Horizontally Curved I-Girder Bridges $((L/R){MAX} > 0.03)^1$
+Table 4 Recommended Fit Conditions for Horizontally Curved I-Girder Bridges $((L/R){MAX} > 0.03)^{1}$

 Radial or Skewed Supports

 Recommended Acceptable Avoid

-(L/R) MAX ≥ 0.2 NLF SDLF 4 TDLF
+(L/R) {MAX} ≥ 0.2 NLF ^{2,3} SDLF 4 TDLF

 All other cases SDLF NLF TDLF

-Note 1: For the various recommended fit conditions presented in Tables 3 and 4, the span length and skew index limits should be considered approximate guidelines and should be evaluated in the full context of the geometric and structural complexity of the given bridge.
+Note 1: For the various recommended fit conditions presented in Tables 3 and 4, the span length and skew index limits should be considered approximate guidelines and should be evaluated in the full context of the geometric and structural complexity of the given bridge

 Note 2: The recommendation transitions to NLF at or above a maximum L/R of 0.2 because research on these types of bridges (NCHRP 2015) shows that the increase in the cross-frame forces from SDLF detailing can become more significant as the degree of curvature increases.
-NLF matches the normal analysis methods used in the design and will provide a better match between predicted forces and displacements than SDLF when the steel dead load displacements become large.
+NLF matches the normal analysis methods used in the design and will provide a better match between predicted forces and displacements than SDLF when the steel dead load displacements become large

 Note 3: The recommendation to use NLF detailing does not necessarily imply the need to use temporary shoring, nor does the use of SDLF or TDLF detailing imply that temporary shoring cannot be used.
 The choice of detailing method affects the nature and magnitude of the bridge's internal dead load forces as well as the "fit-up" forces which the erector may need to apply to assemble the structural steel.
 The nature and magnitude of these forces are also influenced by the use of temporary shoring.
-Bridges erected without temporary shoring can be detailed for NLF and successfully erected if the fit-up forces are manageable.
+Bridges erected without temporary shoring can be detailed for NLF and successfully erected if the fitup forces are manageable.
 Likewise, bridges which are to be erected using some form of temporary shoring can be detailed for SDLF or TDLF and successfully erected if the fit-up forces are manageable.